 The operations, processes, and systems to measure/determine student learning are selected by the academic schools and departments and include administering standardized tests, embedding selected questions in tests and exams, developing student portfolios, student surveys, and capstone courses.
-Annual Assessment Reports are available on The Citadel website.

 Under the guidance of the President, a limited, well defined collection of key indicators/metrics has been developed by the Senior Staff of the College.
 These key indicators must be sufficiently broad to forecast the health of the College and its success in accomplishing its mission, while sufficiently focused to be manageable and useful.
 These metrics are updated quarterly and presented in the Dashboard on The Citadel webpage.
 In addition, each vice president presents a quarterly report addressing specific aspects of his responsibilities with appropriate metrics.
 Since the adoption of the Strategic Initiatives, the College has measured its performance by how well and extensively the actions taken by the various operations/departments have addressed these initiatives.
-The report on the revised initiatives adopted in September 2006 is included as Attachment II at the end of this document.
-At present, the Annual Student Surveys, the Annual Assessment Reports, the Status Report on Strategic Initiatives, the annually prepared Fact Book, quarterly reports from each vice presidential level position, and the President's Dashboard presentation of specific performance metrics are the primary tools by which the College monitors action plans and their progress.
+At present, the Annual Student Surveys, the Annual Assessment Reports, the Status Report on Strategic Initiatives, the annually prepared Fact Book, quarterly reports from each vice presidential level position, and the President's Dashboard presentation of specific performance metrics are important tools by which the College monitors action plans and their progress.